 Snows Group is a privately-owned, family company which has established a reputation as one of the UK’s leading motor groups.
-Based in the South and South West of England, the group operates a network of franchised motor dealerships representing some of the world’s leading brands including Abarth, Alfa Romeo, BMW, CUPRA, Fiat, Jeep, Kia, LEVC, Lexus, Lotus, Mazda, Mercedes-Benz Vans, MINI, Peugeot, SEAT, Toyota and Volvo.
+Based in the South and South West of England, the group operates a network of franchised motor dealerships representing some of the world’s leading brands including Abarth, Alfa Romeo, BMW, CUPRA, Fiat, Jeep, Kia, Lexus, Mazda, Mercedes-Benz Vans, MINI, Peugeot, SEAT, Toyota and Volvo, Vauxhall.

 Snows has been in the motor business since the 1970s and we have made customer satisfaction our primary objective throughout the years.
 Our reputation is built on meeting and then exceeding the expectations of our customers and our success is driven by our reputation.

 The high standards we set for the business extends beyond our dealings with our customers as we seek to apply these to the relationships, we have with all of our stakeholders.
 This is why we are committed to investment in our staff, all of whom understand the importance of maintaining our reputation.

 In developing this Tax Strategy, we have aimed to align our tax principles below to our commitment to acting ethically and with integrity in all our business relationships.

 Tax compliance and reporting

 We are committed to meeting all our legal and regulatory requirements in paying the correct amount of tax and meeting our tax compliance obligations.
 As part of this commitment, we comply with the Senior Accounting Officer (‘SAO’) requirements and we undertake a review of our tax processes (for Corporation Tax, VAT and Employment Taxes) as part of this process, working with external advisors to benchmark our SAO review processes to good practice.

 We seek to apply diligent professional care and judgement in our tax compliance activities, and provide sufficient evidence to support all judgements made.